fireworks.core package

 pause_fw(fw_id)

-Given the firework id, pauses the firework and refresh the workflow
+Given the firework id, pauses the firework and refresh the workflow.

 fw_id (int) – firework id

-pause_wf(fw_id)
+pause_wf(fw_id) None

 Pause the workflow containing the given firework id.